robinhood/faust/docs/userguide/agents.rst

     more information on the :meth:`Stream.group_by() <faust.Stream.group_by>`
     method.

+.. topic:: Round-Robin

+If you don't set a key (i.e. ``key=None``), the messages will be delivered to available workers in round-robin order.
+This is useful to simply distribute work amongst a cluster of workers, and you can always repartition that stream later should you need to access data in a table or similar.

+.. admonition:: Fault tolerancy

+    If the worker for a partition fails, or is blocked from the network for some reason, there is no need to worry because Kafka solves this by moving the partition to a worker that works.

+    Faust also takes advantage of "standby tables" and a custom partition manager that prefes to promote any node with a full copy of the data, saving startup time and ensuring availability.

 Here's a complete example of an app, having an agent that adds numbers:

 .. sourcecode:: python